dongmeic/MPO_Data_Portal/PopulationData/README.md

 [Web Map](https://lcog.maps.arcgis.com/home/item.html?id=000d1aaae6144808bf76a113577a939e)

-## Steps for the Lane-Douglas community concerns' dashboard
+## Steps for the Lane-Douglas communities of concern dashboard

 1. Identify variables required and check data sources and output formats